Xiaoxi-Li1/Xiaoxi-Li1.github.io/_pages/about.md

 - *2024.5*: We publish a new toolkit ⚡FlashRAG, which can help implement RAG methods quickly!
 See more [details](https://arxiv.org/abs/2405.13576).
 - *2024.5*: Congrats!
 Our three papers have been accepted by ACL 2024!
 - *2024.4*: We write a new survey about generative information retrieval.
 See more [details](https://arxiv.org/abs/2404.14851).
-- *2024.1*: We propose a new instruction tuning dataset (INTERS) for unlocking the power of LLMs on search tasks.
-See more [details](https://arxiv.org/abs/2401.06532).
-- *2024.1*: We update our survey about applying large language models for information retrieval.
-See more [details](https://arxiv.org/abs/2308.07107).
-- *2023.11*: We analyze the risk of data leakage in LLM pre-training and write a new paper to alert this problem.
-See more [details](https://arxiv.org/abs/2311.01964).

 # Publications
 #### 2024